UCF/unify-events/README.md

 The current version of Bootstrap is v3.2.0.

 To upgrade Bootstrap, download the latest tagged release and replace the `static_files/static/vendor/bootstrap/` directory contents in this repo with the downloaded `assets/` directory contents (do not copy the Bootstrap root directory.)
-Make sure to compile `static_files/assets/sass/style.scss` AND `static_files/static/vendor/bootstrap/javascripts/bootstrap.js` after!
+Make sure to compile `static_files/assets/scss/style.scss` AND `static_files/static/vendor/bootstrap/javascripts/bootstrap.js` after!

 #### Font Awesome
 Version 4.0.3 of Font Awesome (http://fontawesome.io/) is used as a replacement for Bootstrap's Glyphicon icon library. **Do not modify the files in this directory**--override variables as necessary in `static_files/assets/scss/style.scss`.

 Note that these icons do not overwrite the Glyphicon library; both are available to use, but Font Awesome fonts are preferred.
 See the Font Awesome docs for usage.

 To upgrade, download the latest tagged release and replace the `static_files/static/vendor/fonts/font-awesome-4.x.x/` directory in this repo with the downloaded root directory.
-Make sure to compile `static_files/assets/sass/style.scss` after!
+Make sure to compile `static_files/assets/scss/style.scss` after!

 #### Theme Sass Files
-All of the raw custom styles for this project are contained in separate Sass files in `static_files/assets/sass/`.
-When modifying stylesheets in this project, only modify the files in this directory; **do NOT modify any files in `static_files/css/`**!
-These Sass files will compile and overwrite `static_files/css/style.css`.
+All of the raw custom styles for this project are contained in separate Sass files in `static_files/assets/scss/`.
+When modifying stylesheets in this project, only modify the files in this directory; **do NOT modify files in `static_files/static/css/`**!
+Sass files compile and write to this directory.

 Partial Sass files are generally separated out by function, and must be compiled in a specific order.
 Keep in mind the following guidelines when modifying or adding styles: